Hetan Shah: Career

 Shah served as executive director of the Royal Statistical Society from 2011 to 2019.
 Under his leadership the society developed several new initiatives, including the celebration of Statistics of the Year, the Data Manifesto and the development of Statistical Ambassadors.
 The 10-point data manifesto was published after the 2015 election, intended to communicate the significance of certain statistics with politicians and the general public.
 The manifesto emphasised the need to use reliable evidence in public debate.
 Statistical Ambassadors act to support charities and the media, pairing them with statisticians trained in public engagement.
+He also created a Statisticians for Society scheme which encouraged statisticians and data scientists to volunteer for charities.

 Shah called for the Public Administration and Constitutional Affairs Select Committee to stop having evidence sessions that consistently feature all male panels.
 In 2018 he worked with the Institute and Faculty of Actuaries to investigate the implications of big data.
 Shah has argued that without trustworthy governance systems the public may become mistrustful of commercial use of their data in the same way they queried genetically modified food.